“To achieve self-actualization” is a fancy term meaning something so simple that Pepsi Max used it as their slogan: to live life to the max.

 For more detail from someone who actually knows what they’re talking about, read Transcend: The New Science of Self-Actualization, by Scott Barry Kaufman.

-I felt I win in over my head with his extensive descriptions of each need in the middle of the book, but the early chapters on the new model of self-actualization and the final section on transcendence were plenty enough to float my boat.
+His extensive descriptions of each need in the middle of the book were a bit overboard for my liking, but the early chapters on the new self-actualization model and the final section on transcendence were plenty enough to make it worth reading.

 “Even though you’re alone in your boat, it’s always comforting to see the lights of the other boats bobbing nearby.”Irvin Yalom